MarcL/marclittlemore.com/src/posts/2021-01-17-gain-confidence-in-public-speaking.md

 ---
 title:  "Gain confidence at public speaking"
-#subtitle: "Learn to build your second brain using Obsidian"
 permalink: /gain-confidence-at-public-speaking/
 headerImage: /images/banners/gain-confidence-in-public-speaking.jpg
 description: "I was shy.
 I hated speaking in public.
 Now I love it.
-Learn how you can overcome your fear of public speaking."
+Learn how you can overcome your fear of talking to an audience."
 tags:
     - writing
     - essay